FundingCircle/swift-style-guide/README.md

 }
 ```

 ### 5. Writing Tests

-We write our tests using behavior-driven testing(BDD).
+We write our tests using Behavior-Driven Development (BDD).
+See https://en.wikipedia.org/wiki/Behavior-driven_development for more information.
 BDD encourages writing tests in a more natural way to allow for the creation of more readable unit tests for both programmers and non programmers.
-Unit tests should be written as scenarios which a clear description of what that test is doing, what setup is required and what results are expected
+Tests should be written as scenarios which a clear description of what that test is doing, what setup is required and what results are expected.

 ### 5.1 Unit Tests

-* **5.1.1** Describe blocks should be used to separate out different scenarios you are testing.
-If that scenario requires different configurations in order to fully test that scenario, then those configurations should be placed inside separate contexts to make your test more readable
+* **5.1.1** `describe` blocks should be used to separate out tests for a specific unit you are testing (e.g. a public method or a property behaviour).
+If the unit's behaviour varies depending on different scenarios, then each of those scenarios should be covered inside separate `context` blocks, describing the scenario.

 ```swift
 // PREFERRED